ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 The heliostat is rotated 90 degrees along the east axis to reflect the sunlight back in the direction it is coming from.

-Raytracing
+Ray Tracing
 ----------
-With the heliostats now aligned, it is time to perform some raytracing to generate flux density images.
+With the heliostats now aligned, it is time to perform some ray tracing to generate flux density images.

-In this tutorial, we are considering *heliostat raytracing*.
-Heliostat raytracing (as it's name suggests) traces rays of sunlight from the heliostat.
+In this tutorial, we are considering *heliostat ray tracing*.
+Heliostat ray tracing (as it's name suggests) traces rays of sunlight from the heliostat.
 If we were to trace rays from the sun, then only a small portion would hit the heliostat and even a smaller portion of these rays would hit the receiver.
-Therefore, heliostat raytracing can be computationally efficient.
-Concretely, the heliostat raytracing involves three main steps:
+Therefore, heliostat ray tracing can be computationally efficient.
+Concretely, the heliostat ray tracing involves three main steps:

 1. We calculate the preferred reflection directions of all heliostats.
 This preferred reflection direction models the direction of a ray coming directly from the sun to the heliostats, i.e., along the incident ray direction.
 Specifically, we reflect this